the-unrealist/the-unrealist/_posts/2022-09-28-commonui-switchers-and-tabs.md

 ---
 layout: post
 tags: unreal commonui umg
+title: "Common UI: Switchers and Tabs"
 categories: [Common UI]
 author: Matt
 ---

-# Common UI: Switchers and Tabs

 Learn more about the types of switchers in the **Common UI plugin** and how to leverage them to create tabs.